PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/README.md

 ## [Install SON with Docker](docker-install.md)

-Use a preconfigured Docker container to run a SON Node.
+Use a pre-configured Docker container to run a SON Node.

 ## [SON Configuration](son-configuration.md)